 In his History of King Richard the Thirde, More said Richard III had deputized Sir James Tyrell to take care of the princes (“take care of” in the Tony Soprano sense).
 Tyrell in turn sent two servants, Miles Forrest and John Dighton, to smother them.

 Afterwards, according to More, Forrest fled to St Martin le Grand for asylum.
 In sanctuary, More rather graphically related, Forrest “piecemeal rotted away.”
-More’s account is very partisan and based on who knows what: but there was a man named Miles Forrest, termed “the king’s servant,” whose widow was given an annuity in 1484.
+More’s account is very partisan; in my original version of this post I had written that we don’t know what it was based on, but historian Tim Thornton has recently argued that More surely knew and likely got his information from Forrest’s sons, who worked alongside him in the king’s service.
+As I noted before I read Thornton’s piece, there was a man named Miles Forrest, termed “the king’s servant,” whose widow was given an annuity in 1484.
 Reward for services done?

 More’s text is the only evidence Forrest sought sanctuary, however – and we can only guess what could have caused him to “piecemeal rot away” between the summer of 1483 and September 1484 when his widow was given this grant.